 When the sun goes down, so does your main source of light.
 You’ll want to avoid running your car battery to use your stock lights to see after sundown.

-It's important to invest in a great cooler or refrigerator to keep your food and drinks nice and fresh!
-This heavy duty cooler will keep your items cold for up to two weeks, electricity free!
-When getting your essential items for van living, it is important to note that simplicity will keep your cost affordable and your issues minimal!
+It's important to invest in a great cooler or refrigerator to keep your food and drinks nice and fresh.
+This heavy duty cooler will keep your items cold for up to two weeks, electricity free.

 It’s important to have a good cutting board on hand to make life in your tiny kitchen a whole lot manageable.